Introduction to SVN Interview Questions and Answers

 Trunk: it is a mainstream of development present in SVN repository created at the start and exists till the end of a project.

-Branch: it is copy derived from a trunk.
-It flows in direction of certain changes without disturbing other users.
+Branch: it is a copy derived from a trunk.
+It flows in the direction of certain changes without disturbing other users.
 Multiple branches can be created each having its own path of code changes for different functionalities.

 Tag: display milestones in the repository history section, where major changes are done or points where code revision is done.